runv/MPR1/README.md

 ## User manual:

-Draw Rectangle Button: Draws a rectangle with a radial gradient ﬁll at a random location & size drawing area.
+Draw Rectangle Button: Draws a rectangle with a radial gradient fill at a random location & size drawing area.

-Draw Circle Button: Draws a circle of a random radius with a solid ﬁll color at a random location within the drawing area.
+Draw Circle Button: Draws a circle of a random radius with a solid fill color at a random location within the drawing area.

 Save Image Button: Saves the contents of the drawing section to a persistent repository allowing the user to specify a name.
 Name is specified in the input field